IGB-CNRG/Connect/doc/SPEC.md

 ### Administrative Views

-These views will allow CONNECT administrators to view and update various CONNECT settings.
+These views will allow Connect administrators to view and update various Connect settings.
 The administrative views will be facilitated by the EasyAdmin bundle, which will make their setup much faster.
 Each page will allow administrators to create, view, edit, and delete entries of the corresponding type.